 Waiving the cost of public land in disposition to a developer would be highly valuable as it reduces upfront development costs.
 In fact, HR&A's modeling found that contributing the full value of public land (estimated to be between \$4M to \$6M in market value for our hypothetical test cases), exceeds normal developer returns without IZ.
 This indicates that the City could either waive a portion, but not all, costs associated with the purchase of public land, or could apply a steeper affordability requirement to development of housing on public land (some cities do this today, for instance, requiring up to a 25% set-aside requirements instead of 15% for projects receiving public land contributions).

-Inclusionary Zoning - Policy Recommendations
+Yield on Cost with Full Public Land Contribution Inclusionary Zoning - Policy Recommendations